NemesisCyberForce/.github/profile/README.md

 # Amina Koydum - DevOps+
 ### In search of freedom, be prepared for challenges!

-I can't make all my work public on my public account, as it might cause harm.
+I can't make all pieces of my work public on my public account, as it might cause harm.
 However, you're welcome as a democrat to learn and collaborate with me.
 It's a labor of love; we won't make money, but we'll face challenges.
 If you choose this path, you'll understand the true power in the future.

 We were once the nerds, the targets, the hidden, the hated, and more.
 Now, we are everyone's favorite and shaping the world that others have damaged.
 Please forgive my arrogance, if is it!?